-City manager Scott Hildebrand said after receiving the preliminary results, they believed being "proactive" was the best way to go.
+City manager Scott Hildebrand said after receiving the preliminary results, they felt being "proactive" was the best way to go.

-The city is partnering with ALS Environmental Labs of Winnipeg to provide tap water testing services for homeowners concerned about lead levels.
+The city is partnering with ALS Environmental Labs of Winnipeg to provide tap-water testing service for homeowners concerned about lead levels.